nnja/practical_python/website/content/03_sets_tuples_dicts/20_sets.md

 #### adding to and removing from `set`s

-Since a set has no order, we can't add or remove items to it by index.
+Since a set has no order, we can't add or remove items from it by index.

 Instead, the operations are called with items.